 Examples of documentation might include: Org chart, job descriptions, employee handbook, safety procedures, branding guidelines, pricing of jobs or projects, marketing calendar and inventory management…just to name a few.

 If these things have been on your housekeeping list for a while, go ahead and tackle them.
 It should eliminate some headaches in the short-term, and will definitely payoff when it comes time to sell your business.

 Adjust Your Salary

-Paying all shareholders a market salary will make your financials look cleaner, speed up due diligence, and give buyers confidence.
+Paying everyone an appropriate salary will make your financials look cleaner, speed up due diligence, and give buyers confidence.